mosdef-hub/msibi/paper/paper.md

 This includes LAMMPS [@Thompson2022], Gromacs [@Van2005], and HOOMD-Blue [@Anderson2020hoomd], among others.
 It is required that the target trajectories are converted to the [gsd](https://gsd.readthedocs.io/en/v4.0.0/) file format, which is the native file format for HOOMD-Blue.
 `msibi` includes a utility function that converts trajectory files from LAMMPS, Gromacs, and CHARMM into the gsd file format.
+This converter utility relies on the MDAnalysis package [@Naughton2022] as a back-end to help handle file conversions.

 # Using MSIBI